-- 15. For cross-border wire transfers, financial institutions processing an intermediary element of such chains of wire transfers should ensure that all originator and beneficiary information that accompanies a wire transfer is retained with it - 16.
-Where technical limitations prevent the required originator or beneficiary information accompanying a cross-border wire transfer from remaining with a related domestic wire transfer, a record should be kept, for at least five years, by the receiving intermediary financial institution of all the information received from the ordering financial institution or another intermediary financial institution. - 17.
-An intermediary financial institution should take reasonable measures to identify cross-border wire transfers that lack required originator information or required beneficiary information.
-Such measures should be consistent with straight-through processing. - 18.
-An intermediary financial institution should have effective risk-based policies and procedures for determining: (i) when to execute, reject, or suspend a wire transfer lacking required originator or required beneficiary information; and (ii) the appropriate follow-up action.
+- 24. For all cross-border payments or value transfers, financial institutions processing an intermediary element of such chains of transfers should ensure that all originator and beneficiary information that accompanies a payment or value transfer is retained with it - 25.
+Where technical limitations prevent the required information accompanying a cross-border payment or value transfer from remaining with a related domestic payment or value transfer, a record should be kept, for at least five years, by the receiving intermediary financial institution of all the information received from the ordering financial institution or another intermediary financial institution.